CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of CarGurus stock in a transaction on Wednesday, July 14th.
-The shares were sold at an average price of $26.74, for a total transaction of $374,199.56.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 13,994 shares of the business’s stock in a transaction that occurred on Monday, July 19th.
+The stock was sold at an average price of $27.35, for a total value of $382,735.90.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Langley Steinert also recently made the following trade(s):